sknot-rh/telegram-chatbot-sink/README.md

 Camel connector reads a messages from the chat and this connector replies with bot message.

 You have co customize `00` secret files.
-File 00-brainshop-creds.yaml has to contain The properties file for Telegram should look like this:
+The properties file for Telegram should look like this:

 ```properties